MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-queues-app.md

 # Manage Queues app for Microsoft Teams in your organization

+## Overview of Queues app

 > [!NOTE]
 > Queues app is currently in limited private preview.
 Once generally available, it will be included in Teams Premium.
 For more information, contact your Microsoft customer success manager.
 Information in this article is subject to change.

 The Queues app is a Teams-native solution designed to empower organizations to manage customer engagements efficiently, unlocking a set of advanced call functionalities for Teams Phone Call queues and Auto attendants, such as:

 - **Call queue management**: Admins can now delegate authorized users, also known as leads or supervisors, to manage and configure Call queues and Auto attendants directly from the Teams client.
 Authorized users can configure Call queues and Auto attendants from Call settings and they can opt agents into and out of the queue from Queues app.
-For more information, see [Configure Queues app](#configure-authorized-users-for-queues-app).
+For more information, see [Configure Queues app](#configure-users-for-queues-app).

 - **Real-time metrics**: The number of waiting calls, average wait time, longest call waiting time metrics, and more are included in real-time metrics within the Queues app.
 During public preview, the analytics report will show activity made in the queue from 12:00 AM local time of the signed in user.